apache/iceberg/format/spec.md

 Columns in Iceberg data files are selected by field id.
 The table schema's column names and order may change after a data file is written, and projection must be done using field ids.

-Values for Field ids which are not present in a data file must be resolved according the following rules:
+Values for field ids which are not present in a data file must be resolved according the following rules:

-* Return the value from partition metadata if an [Identity Transform](#partition-transforms) exists for the field.
+* Return the value from partition metadata if an [Identity Transform](#partition-transforms) exists for the field and the partition value is present in the `partitition` struct on  `data_file` object in the manifest.
+* Use `schema.name-mapping.default` metadata to map field id to columns without field id as described below and use the column if it is present.
-* Return the default value as defined in [Default values](#default-values) if it exists.
+* Return the default value if it has a defined in `initial-default` (See [Default values](#default-values) section for more details).
 * Return `null` in all other cases.

 For example, a file may be written with schema `1: a int, 2: b string, 3: c double` and read using projection schema `3: measurement, 2: name, 4: a`.
 This must select file columns `c` (renamed to `measurement`), `b` (now called `name`), and a column of `null` values called `a`; in that order.